SGauthier2Pro/LITReview/README.md

-# P6_Sylvain_Gauthier_JustStreamIt
+# LITReview
-P6_Sylvain_Gauthier_JustStreamIt

-JustStreamIt is a web user interface to provide a list of movies to see according to ratings and categories It's a Front which work directly with API OCMovies
+LITReview

+LITReview is a web application which allows users to shared some asks and reviews about books and articles.
+This webapp is developped under Jango Framework
 ***
 ***
 ## Table of Contents